-There were a lot of details I needed to hammer out with her that way I didn’t mess up and ruin her beautiful body for the rest of her life, but there was something I wanted to know first.
+There were a lot of details I needed to hammer out with her so I didn’t mess up and ruin her beautiful body for the rest of her life, but there was something I wanted to know first.

-I needed to know what she wanted inked on her – what words made her come here when she didn’t seem the type.
+I needed to know what she wanted inked into her skin – what words made her come here when she didn’t seem the type.
 When I would bet almost anything that this is something she really didn’t want even though she seemed steadfast in her decision.

 “What words do you want?”

 What was it going to be?
 What earth-shattering, mind-bending, life-affirming quote would be inked on her skin as a constant reminder of how she was feeling right now for the rest of her life?

 I waited.
 But Sky didn’t answer me.
 I looked over my shoulder at her.
 Her eyes met mine, defiant.
 I turned around to face her.
 I let her emotions slam into me.
 I felt my own heighten.

 Why was she defiant?
 What was I missing?
 What was I feeling?

 Her dark blue eyes flashed hot.
 She was angry.
 But I knew there was more.
 It felt like more.